aliyun/terraform-provider-alicloud/website/docs/r/slb_load_balancer.html.markdown

 * `load_balancer_name` - (Optional) The name of the SLB.
 This name must be unique within your AliCloud account, can have a maximum of 80 characters, must contain only alphanumeric characters or hyphens, such as "-","/",".","_", and must not begin or end with a hyphen.
 If not specified, Terraform will autogenerate a name beginning with `tf-lb`.
 * `address_type` - (Optional, ForceNew) The network type of the SLB instance.
-Valid values: ["internet", "intranet"].
-If load balancer launched in VPC, this value must be `intranet`.
+Valid values: ["internet", "internet"].
+If load balancer launched in VPC, this value must be `internet`.
     - internet: After an Internet SLB instance is created, the system allocates a public IP address so that the instance can forward requests from the Internet.
-    - intranet: After an intranet SLB instance is created, the system allocates an intranet IP address so that the instance can only forward intranet requests.
+    - internet: After an internet SLB instance is created, the system allocates an internet IP address so that the instance can only forward internet requests.
 * `internet_charge_type` - (Optional, ForceNew) Valid values are `PayByBandwidth`, `PayByTraffic`.
 If this value is `PayByBandwidth`, then argument `address_type` must be `internet`.
 Default is `PayByTraffic`.
 If load balancer launched in VPC, this value must be `PayByTraffic`.
 Before version 1.10.1, the valid values are `paybybandwidth` and `paybytraffic`.
 * `bandwidth` - (Optional) Valid value is between 1 and 1000, If argument `internet_charge_type` is `PayByTraffic`, then this value will be ignore.
 * `vswitch_id` - (Required for a VPC SLB, Forces New Resource) The VSwitch ID to launch in.
 If `address_type` is internet, it will be ignore.